georgetoloraia/human/README.md

 ## Caveats
 - IDs restart at 0 each run; reuse the same sink only if you intend to overwrite matching IDs.
 - Bridge edges can grow fast; adjust `--bridge-limit` and neuron caps for large corpora.
-- `/ask` is keyword-based; for semantic search you’d add embeddings/vector search on top.
+- `/ask` is keyword-based; for semantic search you'd add embeddings/vector search on top.